AaltoVision/realant-rl/README.md

 This repository contains source code for experiments in the paper titled "[RealAnt: An Open-Source Low-Cost Quadruped for Research in Real-World Reinforcement Learning](https://arxiv.org/abs/2011.03085)" by Rinu Boney*, Jussi Sainio*, Mikko Kaivola, Arno Solin, and Juho Kannala.
 It consists of:
 - Supporting software for reinforcement learning with the RealAnt robot
-- PyTorch implementations of TD3 and SAC algorithms
+- PyTorch implementations of REDQ, TD3 and SAC algorithms
 - MuJoCo and PyBullet environments of the RealAnt robot

 ### RealAnt